 - Mentioned in NT Matthew-Luke; Acts; Romans 1:3, 4:16, 11:9; 2 Timothy 2:8; Hebrews 4:7, 11:32; Revelation 3:7, 5:5, 22:16.

-- He loses his family, beginning with the consequences of his adultery.
+- This begins with the consequences of his adultery.

 - In the final scene, he is an old man, cold and alone (for a while) in bed.